-The decrease in current assets is mainly related to current year payments on assessments receivable.
+The increase in current assets is mainly related to an increase in assessments receivable.

-The decrease in total liabilities is the result of the current year debt service payments.
+The increase in total liabilities is the result of the issuance of additional long-term debt in the current year.

 Financial Analysis of the Authority (Continued)